Labia minora & majora reduction

 Prior to surgery, patients will receive advice about wound management including strategies for washing and drying the labia, guidance on appropriate clothing and activities to avoid until the healing process is established or complete.

-Most of the healing process takes place within the first 2 weeks (4 weeks for the majora), however complete resolution will take 6-8 weeks (3-4 months for the majora).
-The majority of women will return to work within 2-4 days (not less than 7 days for the majora) after surgery.
+Most of the healing process for the labia minora takes place within the first 6 weeks (8 weeks for the labia majora), however complete resolution will take 8-10 weeks (12 weeks for the labia majora).
+The majority of women can return to work 7 days after labia minora surgery (not less than 10 days after labia majora surgery).

 For what can be considered to be a very sensitive area, the overall level of discomfort is low and mostly resolved within the first week of surgery.
 Typically, my patients report that they have an awareness of having had surgery and an increased sensitivity of the area rather than specific discomfort.